 Krenov continued his speaking engagements and cabinetmaking practice as his school in California grew in renown and his books continued to garner a wide readership.
 He presented two months of workshops as a Fulbright Guest of The New Zealand Crafts Council in 1984.
-In 1989, the newly established Hida Global Institute in Takayama, Japan invited him to conduct a series of workshops and lectures.
-He has also led workshops at Anderson Ranch in 1989 and 1990, and at the Center for Craftsmanship in Rockport, Maine, in 1995.
+In 1989, the newly established Hida Global Institute in Takayama, Japan invited him to conduct their first series of workshops and lectures by a visiting craftsperson.
+He has also led workshops at Anderson Ranch in Snowmass Village, CO in 1989 and 1990, and at the Center for Furniture Craftsmanship in Rockport, Maine, in 1995.
 In between these longer arrangements, Krenov was invited to countless lectures, jury positions and exhibitions across the globe.

-Upon his retirement from teaching in May of 2002, Jim set up a shop in a small building at his home where he continued to create cabinets and welcome visitors.
+Upon his retirement from teaching in May of 2002, Krenov set up a shop in a small building at his home where he continued to create cabinets and welcome visitors.
 During this time he served as an advisor to Inside Passage School of Fine Cabinetmaking, at Roberts Creek, B.C., Canada, a facility set up by CR graduate Robert Van Norman.
 By 2006, Krenov’s eyesight degraded to the point that he no longer was confident in his ability to work with the care to which he was accustomed.
 With hopes that he could continue his work in the shop, he put his energies into making his signature wooden hand planes for customers around the world.
 A minor incident with a router in July of 2009 convinced him that it was time to close the shop, and soon after he passed away on September 9th, 2009.

 Since July of 2017, the Fine Woodworking program has been administered by Mendocino College out of Ukiah, CA. The facility is now called The Krenov School.